 What does the test result mean?

 Complement levels may be decreased due to a hereditary deficiency (relatively rare) or due to increased consumption.
-Hereditary deficiency in one of the complement proteins will usually lead to a high frequency of recurrent bacterial infections.
+Hereditary deficiency in one of the complement proteins may lead to a high frequency of recurrent bacterial infections.
 Decreased complement levels also are associated with an increased risk of developing an autoimmune disease.
-Both C3 and C4 levels are typically depressed in SLE due to consumption (only rarely due to genetic deficiency of C1q, C2, or C4).
+C4 levels are typically depressed in SLE due to consumption (only rarely due to genetic deficiency of C1q, C2, or C4).

 If the deficiency is due to an underlying long-term condition, complement levels will usually return to normal if the underlying condition can be resolved.